An Entire Building of Trendy Korea in Tsuruhashi Korea Town♡

 The purple cream soda was Instagrammable for sure.
 Kimchi, potato, Chinese chive, and corn pajeons not only looked great but also were tasty!

 Corn pajeon came with a tiny jug of condensed milk to pour on top.
 This unexpected combination was actually a great match.
-No alcohol beverages were served when I visited because of the emergency orders, but the café does have a selection of soju, a Korean variation of vodka, including a flight of chamisuru brand soju.
+The café does have a selection of soju, a Korean variation of vodka, including a flight of chamisuru brand soju.

 I really liked the cute uniforms of the café staff.
 They were all kind and I had fun talking with them.